Zinnia: Species

 Zinnia elegans, also known as Zinnia violacea, is the most familiar species, originally from the warm regions of Mexico being a warm–hot climate plant.
 Its leaves are lance-shaped and sandpapery in texture, and height ranges from 15 cm to 1 meter.

 Zinnia angustifolia is another Mexican species.
 It has a low bushy plant habit, linear foliage, and more delicate flowers than Z. elegans – usually single, and in shades of yellow, orange or white.
-It is also more resistant to powdery mildew than Z. elegans, and hybrids between the two species have been raised which impart this resistance on plants intermediate in appearance between the two.
-The Profusion series, with both single and double-flowered components, is bred by Sakata of Japan, and is among the most well-known of this hybrid group.
+It is also more resistant to powdery mildew than Z. elegans, and hybrids between the two species have been raised which impart this resistance to plants intermediate in appearance between the two.
+The 'Profusion' cultivars, with both single and double-flowered components, are among the most well-known of this hybrid group.

-Zinnias seem to be a favorite of butterflies as well as hummingbirds, and many gardeners add zinnias specifically to attract them.
+Zinnias are favored by butterflies as well as hummingbirds, and many gardeners add zinnias specifically to attract them.

 Uses

 Zinnias are popular garden flowers because they come in a wide range of flower colors and shapes, and they can withstand hot summer temperatures and are easy to grow from seeds.
+They bloom all summer long.
 They are grown in fertile, humus-rich, and well-drained soil, in an area with full sun.
 They will reseed themselves each year.
 Over 100 cultivars have been produced since selective breeding started in the 19th century.

 Zinnia peruviana was introduced to Europe in the early 1700s.
-Around 1790 Z. elegans (Zinnia violacea) was introduced and those plants had a single row of ray florets, which were violet.
+Around 1790 Z. elegans (Zinnia violacea) was introduced.
+Those plants had a single row of ray florets, which were violet.
 In 1829, scarlet flowering plants were available under the name "Coccinea".
-Double flowering types were available in 1858, coming from India, and they were in a range of colors, including shades of reds, rose, purple, orange, buff, and rose stripped.
+Double flowering types were available in 1858, coming from India, and they were in a range of colors, including shades of reds, rose, purple, orange, buff, and rose striped.
 In time, they came to represent thinking of absent friends in the language of flowers.

 A number of species of zinnia are popular flowering plants, and interspecific hybrids are becoming more common.
 Their varied habits allow for uses in several parts of a garden, and their tendency to attract butterflies and hummingbirds is seen as desirable.
 Commercially available seeds and plants are derived from open pollinated or F1 crosses, and the first commercial F1 hybrid dates from 1960.